Rick Prelinger: Life

+Works: films and writings

-His feature-length film Panorama Ephemera opened in summer 2004.
-With spouse Megan Prelinger he is co-founder of the Prelinger Library, a reference library located in San Francisco, California.
-He has produced such archival compilation films Lost Landscapes of San Francisco (15 annual films, 2006–2020) and Lost Landscapes of Detroit (three films, 2010–2012 and a fourth and fifth, "Yesterday and Tomorrow in Detroit", 2014 and 2015.)
-He received the Creative Capital Award in 2012 to make the film No More Road Trips?, which premiered in Austin, Texas, at South by Southwest in March 2013.
+His feature-length film Panorama Ephemera, consisting of 64 self-contained segments from various ephemeral films, opened in Summer 2004.
+He has also produced such archival home movie compilation films Lost Landscapes of San Francisco (15 annual films, 2006–2020), Lost Landscapes of Detroit (three films, 2010–2012 and a fourth and fifth, Yesterday and Tomorrow in Detroit, 2014 and 2015) and All-Is-Well (2016).
+He received the Creative Capital Award in 2012 to make the home movie compilation film No More Road Trips?, which premiered in Austin, Texas, at South by Southwest in March 2013.
+A summary of his 2019 film Useful Prophecies states that:

+"While the distance between cinema and truth is often impossible to bridge, some films reveal more than we might think any films could.
+Such is the case with the long-neglected body of useful cinema —films produced because they had jobs to do, like sponsored, educational, and industrial films— and home movies, sometimes revelatory works that seem to spring from the unconscious.
+Built from the collections of Prelinger Archives, one of the world’s largest collections of nonfiction films and home movies, this program builds a prophetic portrait of futures to come as proposed by filmmakers who let these visions speak through them."

 He wrote The Field Guide to Sponsored Films (2007) which "describes 452 historically or culturally significant motion pictures commissioned by businesses, charities, advocacy groups, and state or local government units between 1897 and 1980."
-It is available as a book and as a free PDF from the National Film Preservation Foundation.
-He worked at the Internet Archive on a texts-digitization project and helped organize the Open Content Alliance.
+It is available as a printed book and also available for free download from the National Film Preservation Foundation.